terascope/teraslice/docs/packages/teraslice-test-harness/overview.md

 ### DownloadExternalAssets

 Used to test processors in separate asset bundles.
 It downloads a zipped asset bundle to ./test/.cache/downloads and unzips the asset to ./test/.cache/assets.
-Assets in the ./test/.cache/assets directory are automatically picked up by the test harness.
 At this point assets must be in a github repository to be downloaded.

 Since this is downloading additional files to the asset be sure to add `./test/.cache` to the .gitignore file in the asset bundle.